 Double knitting on your long loom is done a bit differently to other loom knitting methods.

-Basically rather than going around the loom the same way you would to do straight knitting, you work from one side of the loom to the other zig-zagging all the way along the loom.
+Basically rather than going around the loom, the same way you would if you were doing straight knitting, you work from one side of the loom to the other zig-zagging all the way along the loom.

 If you are looking for a single loom, or if you are just not sure whether loom knitting is right for you the single long loom is probably the best choice for you.

 This loom is purple, 38 centimetres long and has 36 pegs.
 The pegs are quite large (comparatively speaking) and the gap between each peg is about one centimetre.

 Provocraft recommend that you use two strands of worsted yarn (10 ply if you are in Australia) knitted together for the best results.
 But two strands of 8 ply work just as well!

 The only drawback with this loom is that it does not have the two central pegs at the ends.
 Each loom comes with a loom hook and basic instructions to help you get started.